uoeIDS/IDS_website/content/assessments/project.en.md

 what are the cases, what are the  variables, etc.).
 You should include the output of `glimpse()` or `skim()` of your data frame in the slides.

 - Section 2 - Data analysis plan:
-  - The outcome (response, Y) and predictor (explanatory, X) variables you will use to answer your question.
+  - The variables in the dataset you will use to answer your question.
   - The comparison groups you will use, if applicable.
-  - Very preliminary exploratory data analysis, including some summary statistics. and visualizations, along with some explanation on how they help you learn more about your data.
+  - Very preliminary exploratory data analysis, including some summary statistics. and maybe also some visualizations, along with some explanation on how they help you learn more about your data.
 (You can add to these later as you work on your project.)
-  - The statistical method(s) that you believe will be useful in answering your question(s).
-(You can update these later as you work on your project.)
+  - Any statistics that you believe will be useful in answering your question(s).
+(You can update these later as you work on your project and as we learn more about statistical modelling methods.)
-  -  What results from these specific statistical methods are needed to support your hypothesized answer?
+  -  What results from these statistics are needed to support your hypothesized answer?

 Proposal presentation schedule: Presentations will take place during the workshop in week 8 (28 Oct).
 All teams will give them as a live presentation in the workshop.
 During your workshop you will watch presentations from other teams in your workshop and provide feedback in the form of peer evaluations.
 The presentation line-up will be generated randomly.